-At first, it was almost refreshing to be around non-believers since I was feeling suffocated by “Hebrew Roots” people, but as the week wore on, I actually started missing freely listening to Christian music around the house and talking about the Bible.
-It was at this moment that I realized that just because I’m here, doesn’t mean I have to be like the other volunteers.
+At first, it was almost refreshing to be around non-believers since I felt suffocated by “Hebrew Roots” people.
+Still, as the week wore on, I actually began missing freely listening to Christian music around the house and talking about the Bible.
+As I realized this, I heard the Father remind me that just because I’m here doesn’t mean I have to be like the other volunteers.

 Believers aren’t called to fit in; we’re called to be different.
-One of my favorite quotes comes from the movie What a Girl Wants, and it says, “Why are you trying so hard to fit in when you were born to stand out?”
-So, I decided to make a change and also go where the Father leads me.
+One of my favorite quotes comes from the movie What a Girl Wants, “Why are you trying so hard to fit in when you were born to stand out?”
+So, I decided to make a change and go where the Father leads me.
 Instead of working on Saturday, I had my Sabbath.
 I began listening to the book of Psalms as I made breakfast and had worship music playing in my headphones most of the day.
-The night before I even got to pray for my roommate who was suffering from really bad stomach pains after eating dinner.
+The night before, I even got to pray for my roommate, who was suffering from terrible stomach pains after eating dinner.

-My encouragement for you, today, is that you shouldn’t compromise your faith for the people around you.
+My encouragement for you today is not to compromise your faith because of the people around you.
 Be who you are and be a witness to those who are open to hearing about God; but, don’t rub it in people’s faces.
 If the subject comes up, talk about it and hear what others have to say before continuing with the conversation.
-We are all on our own journeys, but the people we meet along the way are a part of that journey and help us to grow!
+We are all on a journey, and the people we meet along the way are a part of that journey and help us grow!
 It can be scary to be different, but it can also be a testament.
-I was nervous to ask my roommate, Bettina, if I could pray for her, but I knew it was the right thing to do.
+I was nervous to ask my roommate if I could pray for her, but I knew it was the right thing to do.
 When I finally got the courage to ask, she immediately said yes and even held her hand out to me!

 As I’m writing this, the words that are playing in my head right now are, “Be the wheat, not the tares!“